-Portfolio income includes:
+Portfolio income may include:

-- interest; - dividends; - royalties; - income from the disposition of property that produces income of a type defined as portfolio income; - income from the disposition of property held for investment; and - income from a real estate investment trust, a regulated investment company, a real estate mortgage investment conduit, a common trust fund, a controlled foreign corporation, a qualified electing fund, or a cooperative.
+- Interest - Dividends - Royalties - Income from the disposition of property that produces income of a type defined as portfolio income. - Income from the disposition of property held for investment. - Income from a real estate investment trust, a regulated investment company, a real estate mortgage investment conduit, a common trust fund, a qualified electing fund, or a cooperative.